bryopsida/http-healthcheck-sidecar/README.md

 ## How would I use this in my manifests?

-You would attach this as sidecar on your pod, and create a new kubernetes NodePort service with the parameters needed to expose this to your upstream load balancer.
+You would attach this as sidecar on your pod, and create a new kubernetes NodePort service with the parameters needed to expose this to your upstream load balancer, or use a DaemonSet with a hostPort for the health check.
 The service account attached to the pod is used to connect to the kubernetes service so a role binding will need to be attached that gives permission for it to read its pod status.

 ## Environment Variables